-This project is now CLOSED for 2019.
+This project is closed.

 Netting plants is a common anti-bird strategy (but can be expensive and tricky to put up), but some of our volunteers have also suggested a crafty home remedy using painted stones to trick birds.
 Birds have excellent colour vision and learn quickly, so it might be possible to train them to leave your strawberries alone.

 Does it work?
 Join in with the Buzz Club to find out!

 Name: Strawberries rock!